MathisHermann/scouti/Project/Documentation/README.md

 DB_PASSWORD=
 ```

 Now, the application can be accessed and run.

-Happy scouting.
+Happy scouting 🦄 😍

 ## Hot Stuff